Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Map loaded/README.md

 ## How it works

+1. Create an `AGSMap` and add it to the `AGSMapView`.
-The sample uses Key-Value Observing on the `AGSMap`’s `loadStatus` property to determine when the status has changed.
+2. Use Key-Value Observing on the `AGSMap`'s `loadStatus` property to determine when the status has changed.

 The `AGSLoadStatus` is `loaded` when any of the following criteria are met:

 * The map has a valid spatial reference.
 * The map has an an initial viewpoint.